Governance 2026: Agenda

 • Perrin Carey, Founder, CoSteer

-BREAKOUT 3 - Guilty until proven adequate: Responding to the Failure to Prevent Fraud Offence
+BREAKOUT 3 - Guilty until proven adequate: Responding to the failure to prevent fraud offence

-Join LawDeb corporate secretarial experts Nicky Lambourne and Paul Tenconi for a high-stakes, interactive exercise asking the key question regarding the Failure to Prevent Fraud offences: what do we do now?
-You will be presented and asked to resolve a hypothetical and evolving situation of a company undergoing a severe Failure to Prevent Fraud offence, covering adequate procedures defence and directors' duties under the Companies Act.
+You will be presented and asked to resolve a hypothetical and evolving situation of a company undergoing a severe Failure to Prevent Fraud offence, covering reasonable procedures defence and directors' duties under the Companies Act.
 This session will enable you to test your skills as company secretary while learning from others in a safe, hypothetical context.

 Speakers:

-Nicola Lambourne, Group Company Secretary, Law Debenture
+• Nicola Lambourne ACG, Group Company Secretary, Law Debenture

 Session sponsored by Law Deb